 - Free case evaluations.
 Your free case evaluation allows you time with an experienced product liability attorney to obtain information about your legal options and learn more about the attorney and the firm without obligation.

 - Contingent-fee payments.
-Contingent fee payment means that you do not pay for your attorney’s services until there is an outcome to your case.
-For more information about this structure, contact a Bradenton personal injury attorney at Dolman Law Group and Sibley Dolman.
+Contingent fee payment means that you do not pay for your attorney's services until there is an outcome to your case.
+For more information about this structure, contact a Bradenton personal injury attorney at Dolman Law Group.

 Call Our Bradenton Product Liability Attorneys Now

-Let the product liability team at Dolman Law Group and Sibley Dolman help you make sense of the legal process of obtaining compensation for the expenses and impacts that you incurred because of an injury caused by a defective product.
-With offices across both Florida coasts, you can easily reach Dolman Law Group and Sibley Dolman at 833-552-7274 or contact us online.
+Let the product liability team at Dolman Law Group help you make sense of the legal process of obtaining compensation for the expenses and impacts that you incurred because of an injury caused by a defective product.
+With offices across both Florida coasts, you can easily reach Dolman Law Group at (941) 613-5747 or contact us online.

 6703 14th Street West Suite 207